Team

 Research Assistant angela.ryu@yale.edu

-Angela is a sophomore at Yale (’27) pursuing a double major in Psychology and Linguistics with a certificate in Education Studies.
+Angela is a junior at Yale (’27) pursuing a double major in Psychology and Linguistics with a certificate in Education Studies.
 She finds interest in research of language acquisition in infancy.
 Also, she hopes to research intersections of developmental milestones involving speech delays and adverse experiences.
 In her free time she enjoys dancing, talking with friends, and trying new flavors of iced drinks.

 Ethan Thomas